LMLK-seal/LLModel/README.md

 2. llama-cpp-python: For interfacing with the Llama models
 3. PyMuPDF (fitz): For handling PDF files

-You can install these libraries using pip: "pip install PyQt5 llama-cpp-python PyMuPDF"
+You can install these libraries using pip: "pip install PyQt5 llama-cpp-python PyMuPDF pyttsx3"

 ## How to Run the Code